jaiarobotics/jaiabot/src/doc/markdown/page60_mission_management.md

 - EvLoop: Triggered on the regular (1 Hz) loop() timer for the Goby Application.
 - EvBotDepth: Triggered whenever new depth information is received from the bot sensors (event contains the depth value as a parameter).
 - EvMeasurement: Sensor data measurement.
+- EvVehicleGPS: Triggered when new GPS data is received.

 #### Unimplemented Events